Author Perspectives

 Professor Basia Diug PhD, BBioMedSc(Hons), GCAP, PFHEA

-I hope that the Evidence-Based Medicine chapter supports readers to reflect on the health information that they will interact with on a daily basis and be able to identify misinformation, poor evidence whilst including their own patient values and preferences to guide their own health and those they care for.
-By applying an evidence based approach I hope readers can have a framework to tackle any uncertainty and challenges they are faced with when interacting with medications, complementary medicines and health-related advice.
+Our aim of the Evidence-Based Practice chapter is to support readers in reflecting and critically evaluating the health information they encounter daily.
+This will enable readers to identify misinformation and weak evidence whilst adding their own patient values and preferences to manage their health and that of others.
+By applying an evidence-based approach readers are provided with a framework that helps them tackle any uncertainty and challenges they are faced with when interacting with medications, complementary medicines and health-related advice.

-I hope, as an author of the Evidence-Based Medicine chapter, that readers will feel emboldened to innovate their assessments to reflect real-world practice and support their learners to navigate uncertainty.
+I hope, as an author of the Evidence-Based Practice chapter, that readers will feel emboldened to innovate their assessments to reflect real-world practice and support their learners to navigate uncertainty.

-I co-authored the Radiation Therapy chapter, and reviewed the pharmacy chapter, and hopes that this work will encourage educators to intentionally incorporate strategies within their teaching to foster learner uncertainty tolerance, which will in turn equip our future health professionals to deliver high quality person-centred care.
+I hope that this work will encourage educators to intentionally incorporate strategies within their teaching to foster learner uncertainty tolerance, which will in turn equip our future health professionals to deliver high quality person-centred care.
+I co-authored the Radiation Therapy chapter and reviewed the Pharmacy chapter.

 I hope that readers will use this book to be inspired to take risks and try new things in the delivery of knowledge and skills to prepare students of all health professions for the realities and uncertainties of their future practice.